Aethelios/Aethelios/README.md

 # Aethelios

-Software engineer specialized in AI and Cloud.
-This repository is my personal playground for innovation, experimentation, and continuous learning through both success and failure.
+This repository is my personal innovation lab for AI, data science, and software engineering — a place to experiment with crazy ideas, build ambitious prototypes, and extract lessons from both breakthroughs and failures.